 Students are charged per credit hour in the summer.
 Unlike the traditional fall and spring semesters, students attending more than 12 credits will be charged for each additional credit hour above 12 credit hours.
 Use the calculator below to estimate your tuition and fees.

-Example: For Summer 2016, students should have on file:
+For Summer 2017, students should have on file:

 The following chart represents estimated disbursement dates provided the student completed all his/her summer aid related tasks in a timely fashion.

 |Federal Pell Grant||August|

 |Direct Student Loans (subsidized/unsubsidized)||